g2nb/docs/docs/faq.md

 ## Q: I received a "Connection Reset by Peer" Error, what does it mean?

-A: If you are attempting to programmatically connect to GenePattern and receive a Connection Reset by Peer error, this is likely caused by your Python environment using an outdated version of SSL/TLS.
-GenePattern only accepts connections using TLS 1.2 or later.
+A: If you are attempting to programmatically connect to g2nb and receive a Connection Reset by Peer error, this is likely caused by your Python environment using an outdated version of SSL/TLS. g2nb only accepts connections using TLS 1.2 or later.

 To fix this issue you will need to update the version of OpenSSL used by